loctran1991/wp-project/README.md

 # wp-project
 Deploy Wordpress in K8s
 I deploy small lab in Minikube
-2 things are important: Local Volume and  Name of NODE
+2 things are important:
+-- Local Volume and  Name of NODE
+-- Create Database name: Wordpress in your POD

 When you deploy PV and PVC -> Focus on local storage
 local: